 To identify properties that are not certain to the core of the University's mission and propose their highest and best future use.
-This information will be provided to the Committee updating the SOU Campus Master Plan.
+This information will be provided to the committee updating the SOU Campus Master Plan and the Board of Trustees.

-In evaluating the properties on the periphery of campus, I looked at what I would call "low hanging fruit".
+In evaluating the properties on the periphery of campus, the Task Force looked at what would be called "low hanging fruit".
 Those properties that could be sold and/or utilized in a partnership that also appear not to be critical to the University's core mission in the future.
-This is an outsider's observation, and there definitely could be different opinions on the future need for these properties to be a part of the University.